rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

 the `machine_gun_scope` slot of base `base-4477293-kanaria_superbird`.
 If the NFT with this resource becomes a child of an NFT which has `base-4477293-kanaria_superbird` as its base, it will be equippable into that NFT (see `children` above).

+The `license` field, if present, should contain a link to a license (IPFS or static HTTP url), or an identifier, like `RMRK_nocopy` or `ipfs://ipfs/someHashOfLicense`.
+This is a license transfering copyright to the current owner.
+If omitted, it is assumed to be _Full rights with current owner_, meaning the owner can use the art for any commercial or non commercial activity.
+This use must cease with a transfer of ownership, so using an NFT one intends to sell as a company logo is probably not a good idea.

 The metadata of a Resource: